emircajic/clocklet-mod/README.md

 ## Implementation Tips

-1. **Object Naming**: Make sure WebViewer and Popover names in your script match the actual layout object names exactly
+1. **Object Naming**: Make sure WebViewer names in your script match the actual layout object names exactly
 2. **Minify HTML**: Minify the HTML file before embedding it in the script to achieve better performance

 ## JSON State Exchange